- Who Should Buy a Ledger Nano S Plus?

 Plus more...
 Read on to learn everything you need to know about Ledger Nano S Plus.

-Wondering if you should pick up the Ledger Nano S Plus when it comes out?
+Wondering if you should pick up the Ledger Nano S Plus?

 Is it worth the increased cost over the Nano S?